Is this the future of matching clothes? Google says it is

 For about a month, US shoppers using Google Shopping can virtually try on women's tops from brands such as Anthropologie, Everlane, H&M and LOFT.
 A new “Try On” badge is available in Google Search.
 Men's shirts will be available once until the end of the year.

-"When you try on clothes in a store, you can immediately tell if they are right for you," he said Lilian Rincon, senior director of consumer shopping products at Google, wrote in a blog post.
+“When you try on clothes in a store, you can immediately tell if they are right for you,” he said.
+Lilian Rincon, senior director of consumer shopping products at Google, wrote in a blog post.
 It cites research showing that 42 % online shoppers believe that models in online stores do not represent the real picture, while 59 % feel dissatisfied with a product they bought online because it looked different on them than they expected.

 Virtually trying on clothes is not a new thing.
 Amazon and Adobe have been experimenting with generative clothing modeling for some time, as has Walmart, which since last year has offered online functionality that uses customers' photos to model clothing.